Crushywanna/BinaryObjectOrientedKollector/README.md

 Assignment TODOs:
 1) Assign each book to an array
+    Need to print each array out into a table that can be iterated into the writerows command.
 2) Populate to 10k arrays
 3) export each array to a row in an excel doc, where the columns are the function names (Title, Author, etc.)